LBBSoft/FeatureSelect/Readme.md

 3- Python package

-4- Stand-alone version which is an EXE file
+4- Stand-alone version which is an EXE file (64 bits)

 **Implemented language**